jonathanconway/emojipedia2/README.md

 # 📕 Emojipedia²

-A faster, snapper way to grab the right emoji.
+A faster, snappier way to grab the right emoji.

 ## Credits